New Mexico tourism officials fight state's dull reputation

 The $2 million campaign kicks off on Tuesday in Texas, Arizona and Colorado.

-Television advertising spots highlight couples, families and individuals relaxing in natural hot springs, kayaking, making pottery or guiding llamas down winding forest paths.
+Television advertising spots, created by Austin, Texas-based Vendor Inc., highlight couples, families and individuals relaxing in natural hot springs, kayaking, making pottery or guiding llamas down winding forest paths.

 The campaign got off to a rocky start earlier this year when its casting call ad requested Caucasian or light-skinned Hispanic actors.
 Newspaper editorials castigated state officials for a lack of tact.